appveyor/website/NJekyll/site/docs/appveyor-enterprise/index.md

     Install-AppVeyor -Force

-Installing AppVeyor Web and Worker roles only (if you are going to run builds on a different machines):
+Installing AppVeyor Web and Worker roles only (if you are going to run builds on different machines):

     Install-AppVeyor -Roles Server -Force